FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

-For last minute preps, you can either pick some up on your way up Lake Mead Blvd. if doing the scenic route, or the Moapa Travel Plaza when coming via the other route.
+For last minute preps, you can either pick stuff up on your way up Lake Mead Blvd. if doing the scenic route, or the Moapa Travel Plaza when coming via the other route.

-There are a few other things that are good to know before traveling around in our deserts, so check out the desert areas recommendations before heading out to help keep you safe and enjoying your time out here.
+There are a few other things that are good to know about our deserts, so check out the desert areas recommendations before heading out to help keep you safe and enjoying your time out here.

 You can print out the brochure, which has the same free map you'll get at the Visitors Center, plus get more info on the Park and its amenities when you visit the Valley of Fire website.